Admin Workflow

 | PEP declared | User self-declared PEP = Yes | Enhanced CDD: verify position, source of wealth |

-| Income mismatch | Declared vs verified income diverge > 50% | Review income proof documents |
+| Income mismatch | Declared vs verified income diverge significantly | Review income proof documents |

 In plain English: most manual reviews are caused by name discrepancies between documents.
-A 75% name match between PAN and DigiLocker does not necessarily mean fraud — it often just means “Rajesh K” on one document and “Rajesh Kumar” on another.
+A partial name match between PAN and DigiLocker does not necessarily mean fraud — it often just means “Rajesh K” on one document and “Rajesh Kumar” on another.

 Once the maker (whether automated or human) has made a decision, the checker performs the final review.